vali-ray/infinite_games/README.md

 We incentivize the prediction of future events.
 We currently restrict the prediction space to binary future events listed on Polymarket.

+### Real-world applications

-The immediate value that can be extracted by validators through this subnet is related to the improvement of the efficiency of prediction markets through arbitrage.
+The immediate value of the subnet is the improvement of the efficiency of prediction markets.
+This value can be extracted by validators through arbitrage.
 The validators may obtain a better knowledge of the probability of an event settling and communicate this information to a prediction market by opening a position.

-We plan first to extend the set of predicted events to other prediction markets.
-We then aim at obtaining a continuous feed of organic events by using e.g a Reuters API.
-In the future, any headline of the WSJ could be an event on which a miner could be evaluated upon.

-### Applications built on the subnet

-In the same line, the first application built on top of our subnet could be related to prediction market.
+In the same line, the first application built on top of our subnet could be related to prediction markets.
 A trader could query our market to obtain the most up to date predictions according to the current news landscape (LLMs would be constantly ingressing the most up to date and relevant news articles).
-They could then readjust their positions accordingly / trade on this information.
+They could then readjust their positions accordingly or directly trade on this information.

 More generally, a validator could provide paid economic forecasts to companies or individuals.
-It could also be used by scientists to design their experiment and frame their ideas.
+The subnet could also be used by scientists to design their experiment and frame their ideas.
 For example, the value of a paper often resides in the way the results are presented and cross-analysed.
 One way resulting in poor conclusions while the other giving good results.
 An LLM might help detect the adequate framework.